UFC 223 succeeds despite McGregor's debilitating bus assault on media day

 Nurmagomedov became the undisputed lightweight champion and moved to 26-0 following a dominant five-round performance over Iaquinta.

 Namajunas defended her women’s strawweight title in a rematch against longtime champion Jedrzejczyk.
-While Zabit Magomedsharipov and Kyle Bochniak’s fight was decided by a decision, in what would be the eventual “fight of
+While Zabit Magomedsharipov and Kyle Bochniak’s fight was decided by a decision, in what would be the eventual “fight of the night.”

 Magomedsharipov became the eventual victor.
 The UFC now makes a quick turnaround in the tri-state area at UFC Fight Night 128 in Atlantic City on April 21.